 Here are my current favourites.
 I’d love to hear any suggestions about what you use, too!

 I’ve de-cluttered a lot of my make up, to the extent that I just use 2 brushes now.
 They aren’t natural brushes but I’ve had them for years and didn’t feel a need to replace them when they do a good job and are still in good condition.
-I’ve one cheek brush from Boots Botanics which I use for foundation and blush (both of which I rarely wear), and one eyeshadow brush I got many, many years ago, I can’t remember where from!
+I’ve one cheek brush from Boots Botanics which I use for foundation and blush (both of which I rarely wear), and one eyeshadow brush I got many, many years ago from Accessorize!

 I like the Lavera brand as they’re natural and don’t test on animals.
 They do quite a lot of vegan products too, although the whole range is not vegan.
 I find Lavera quite widely available and the range costs a slightly less than other brands, although still more than your normal high-street make up range, which is understandable.